SEMAJJAMES128/threat-hunting-scenario-tor/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched the DeviceProcessEvents table for any indication that user “employee” actually opened the tor browser.
+Searched the DeviceProcessEvents table for any indication that user “thelab” actually opened the tor browser.
 There was evidence that they did open it at 2025-04-27T16:51:41.4899266Z
 There were several other instances of firefox.exe (tor) as well as tor.exe spawned afterwards

 **Query used to locate events:**